lightstep/terraform-provider-lightstep/docs/resources/metric_dashboard.md

 ---

-# NOTE: this resource will be deprecated in v2+.
+# NOTE: This resource will be deprecated in v2+.
 Use `lightstep_dashboard` instead.

 # lightstep_metric_dashboard (Resource)

 Provides a [Lightstep Metric Dashboard](https://api-docs.lightstep.com/reference/listmetricdashboardid).
-This can be used to create and manage Lightstep Metric Dashboards.
+Use this resource to create and manage Lightstep Metric Dashboards.

+Visit [Lightstep's documentation](https://docs.lightstep.com/docs/create-and-manage-dashboards) for conceptual information about dashboards.

 ## Example Usage